Daytona Bleach

 Daytona Bleach is the debut studio album by Canadian alt rock band MONOWHALES.
 It was released digitally and physically on March 5, 2021.
-"RWLYD (Really Wanna Let You Down)", the first single from the album, became the first song released by an independent, self-managed band to reach #2 on the Canadian Alternative Rock Charts.
+"RWLYD (Really Wanna Let You Down)", the first single from the album, became the first song released by an independent, self-managed band to reach No. 2 on the Canadian Alternative Rock Charts.
 Subsequent singles "All or Nothing" and "Out With The Old" also charted in the Top 10.